How Long Does a Process Server Have to Serve You in California?

 California Code of Civil Procedure and Service Windows

-Under California Code of Civil Procedure (CCP) 415.10 through 415.40, service can be accomplished by personal delivery, substitute service, service by mail with acknowledgment, or publication.
-Personal service under CCP 415.10 is effective immediately upon delivery.
-There's no fixed window in the code for how many days a process server has to complete a single attempt, but the overall service deadline is usually set by the case type and court's scheduling rules.
+Under California Code of Civil Procedure (CCP) §§ 415.10 through 415.40, service of process can be accomplished by personal delivery, substitute service, service by mail with acknowledgment, or publication.
+Personal service under CCP § 415.10 is effective immediately upon delivery.
+There's no fixed window in the code for how many calendar days a process server has to complete a single attempt, but the overall service deadline is governed by the case type and the court's scheduling rules.

 What Happens When Service Is Delayed

 If a process server fails to complete service within the required window, the case may be dismissed for lack of prosecution, or the court may require a motion explaining the delay and requesting more time.
-Courts generally allow an extension if there's a reasonable explanation, such as a defendant who is actively evading service or difficult to locate.
-Documenting all service attempts carefully helps support such a motion.
+California courts generally allow an extension if there's a reasonable explanation, such as a defendant who is actively evading service, has moved without a forwarding address, or works an irregular schedule that makes them difficult to locate during normal hours.

 Substitute Service and the 10-Day Rule

-California CCP 415.20 allows substitute service when personal service cannot be completed with reasonable diligence.
-Substitute service involves leaving documents with a competent adult at the person's home or business, along with mailing a copy to the same address.
-Under CCP 415.20, substitute service is deemed complete 10 days after the mailing — so if your deadline is approaching, factor this in when scheduling service.
+California CCP § 415.20 allows substitute service when personal service cannot be completed with reasonable diligence.
+Substitute service involves leaving documents with a competent adult at the person's home or business — typically someone 18 or older who lives or works there — along with mailing a copy to the same address.
+This two-step process is mandatory: leaving the documents alone isn't enough.
+Under CCP § 415.20, substitute service is deemed complete 10 days after the mailing, not on the day documents are left.

-The safest approach is to get documents to a process server as early as possible — ideally the day of filing or the next day.
-Don't wait until the last week of a 60-day window.
-Most process servers, including same-day services, need at least a few business days to complete service with proper documentation.
-Early submission gives time for re-attempts if the first try doesn't succeed.
+The safest approach for any case in Richmond, Contra Costa County, or anywhere in NorCal is to get documents to a process server as early as possible — ideally the day of filing or the very next business day.
+Don't wait until the last two weeks of a 60-day window.
+Most professional process servers, including same-day services, need at least a few business days to complete service with proper documentation, especially when dealing with defendants who are hard to locate or work irregular schedules.

 Frequently Asked Questions